 The Office of International Education provides assistance to students completing their internships in another country.
 Students may do an individual internship directly related to their major or participate in a group service project while gaining valuable exposure to another culture and way of life.

-There are three options for pursuing an internship abroad:
+There are four options for pursuing an internship abroad:

 - Placement & housing arranged through an Endicott College-approved third-party organization (program fees paid by Endicott College)

 Currently, the following choices are available:

 - Placement arranged through a non-affiliated organization (program fees paid directly by the student)

 - Placement arranged entirely by the student using family, friend, or own contacts

 - Meet with Brenda Campbell and the Study Abroad Advisor

 - Apply through the Study Abroad website